 Figure 10-1 depicts a summary of the funding plan for the PCEP.
 It provides a breakdown of the funding partners as well as the allocated funds.
 As previously noted, the JPB received approval of the FFGA from the FTA in May 2017.
 The Agreement provides the project with a commitment of \$647 million in federal funding.
 To date, \$172.9 million has been made available to the project by the FTA.
-The JPB anticipates receiving the next \$100 million following the release of the FY2018 apportionments from the FTA.
+The FTA recently released the Fiscal Year 2018 apportionments, which included the next \$100 million in Core Capacity funding.
+JPB staff is working with FTA to make the funding available to the project.